 This solution meets the security requirement for key issue #1 (UP integrity activation in EPS) and impacts the UE, the MME, the LTE eNB and the HSS.

 Currently the solution does not work when the UE and network nodes are of different releases, for example if a legacy UE wants to transfer data but the MME determines a UP IP policy to "required".
+If the configured operator policy allows the upgraded MME/eNB to handle the legacy UE, then in this case the MME should determine a UP IP policy to be set to "not required".

 6.12 Solution #12: Using spare bit in existing 5G UE security capability to signal the UE support of UP IP over eUTRA to 5GC